 Brotzeit was established in Singapore in 2006, offering authentic Bavarian cuisine and world-famous German beers.
-Aside from Singapore and Philippines, Brotzeit has locations in Malaysia, Vietnam, Hongkong, China and Taiwan.
+Aside from Singapore and the Philippines, Brotzeit has locations in Malaysia, Vietnam, Hongkong, China, and Taiwan.
 They will soon open a new outlet in Indonesia.

-Brotzeit has this laidback modern interiors, with leather benches and wooden tables, giving you a relaxing ambiance.
-An al fresco area is also available.
+Brotzeit has this laidback modern interior, with leather benches and wooden tables, giving you a relaxing ambiance.
+An alfresco area is also available.

 Affensaft is Weissbier with banana syrup or mango juice.
 I love the one mixed in mango juice. :) Beer Mixes are available in 0.3 L (Php 175) and 0.5 L (Php 265).

 Bottled beers, red wine, white wine, and other alcoholic beverages are also available.

 Soups & Appetizers

 For starters, we were served Goulash Soup (Php 270), Bacon Spread (Php 290), and Crispy Chicken Salad (Php 295 for small, Php 495 for regular).

 Goulash Soup is Spicy Goulash Soup, which I think tastes a little similar to a particular spicy tomato-based Filipino dish.
 It tastes great even when it gets cold.
 Served with a selection of German bread, Bacon Spread is made of crunchy bacon, apples, and onions.
 I was expecting some saltiness but it wasn't salty at all.
 Maybe that's how they go to Bavaria.
 A little on the heavy side, Crispy Chicken Salad is made of crispy chicken fillet, potato salad, tomatoes, sweet corn, cucumbers, pumpkin seed oil in house dressing.